michellevit/GR-Demo/README.md

 - To seed the db -> exit the rails console + execute: rails db:seed

-## 3. How To Edit DB (Development) <a name="how-to-edit-db-development"></a>
+### How To Edit DB (Development) <a name="how-to-edit-db"></a>
-- Note: This uses version control -> hence complexity
+#### Development
 - Open bash terminal
 - Navigate to backend dir
   - Generate a migration: rails generate migration [description of change being implemented to db]
     - e.g. rails generate migration ChangeFieldTypeInProducts
   - Open the newly created migration file in db/migrate
-    - Inside the migration file, you'll need to add a command to make the change
+    - Inside the migration file, add the command needed to make the change
     - e.g. For example, to change a column named description from string to text in the products table, you would write:
     - class ChangeFieldTypeInProducts < ActiveRecord::Migration[7.1]
         def change
           change_column :products, :description, :text